zoom/meetingsdk-web-sample/README.md

 # Web Client SDK

 Use of this SDK is subject to our [Terms of Use](https://zoom.us/docs/en-us/zoom_api_license_and_tou.html)
+## Please note on Jul 20, Chrome 92 will release.
+Start from chrome92, [SharedArrayBuffer](https://web.dev/coop-coep/) only work for cross-origin isolation. it make WebSDK broken if you don't do any thing when user use Chrome 91.

+1. Apply `SharedArrayBuffers` [origintrials](https://developer.chrome.com/origintrials/#/trials/active) for you domain, it works until Chrome 94 release.
+2. Seting you WebSDK/VideoSDK web isolation and update to >= 1.9.5.

 Zoom offers a web based HTML5 client that is used in environments where the end users cannot download zoom desktop clients due to internal IT restrictions or in very low bandwidth environments.